jveverka/data-lab/file-system-service/README.md

 # FileSystem service
-This service scans file system and gets meta-data about files and directories.
+This service library scans file system and gets meta-data about files and directories.

 ### Build and Run
 ```